fabriziosalmi/proxmox-lxc-autoscale/README.md

 ## Disclaimer

 > [!CAUTION]
-> Initial version can be bugged, use at your own risk.
-I am not responsible for any damage to your lovely stuff by using this tool.
+> I am not responsible for any damage to your lovely stuff by using this tool.

 ## Contributing